Use and application of ultrasound in obstetrics and gynaecology is now an integral part of clinical practice.

-Ultrasound is a practical skill that needs to be learned as part of your specialist training in O&G. The RCOG has produced guidance for ultrasound training.
+Ultrasound is a practical skill that needs to be learned as part of your specialist training in O&G. The RCOG has an ultrasound guidance document on RCOG eLearning for ultrasound training.

 There's no standard model for the provision of practical ultrasound training, so you’ll need to be proactive and conscientious in order to gain the training you need.
 For more information about how practical training is delivered, please read the information about delivery of ultrasound training.